ElectrifyPro/cas-rs/README.md

 # cas-rs

-`cas-rs` is an opinionated computer algebra system written in Rust, made for use with [CalcBot](https://discord.com/application-directory/674457690646249472/).
+`cas-rs` is an opinionated computer algebra system written in Rust, originally made for use with the Discord bot [CalcBot](https://discord.com/application-directory/674457690646249472/).
 It is currently in a very early stage of development.

 See below for a guide on the REPL and some code examples.